shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 These files show different bots names and what they are allowed to scrap and not allowed scrap by each type of bot.
 For the general user you need to look at the bot file indicated with an astrix (*).
 Along with where you are allowed to scrap, the file can also have some restrictions on how often you can make requests, shown by the 'Crawl-delay:', what hours you can scrap it, and other restrictions.
 You can find more information on web scraping <a href="https://www.zenrows.com/blog/robots-txt-web-scraping#robots-txt-web-scraping" target="_blank">here</a>.

+The Robots.txt file for the Big 10 website does not restrict any of the pages from being web scrapped.
+It also doesen't indicate a crawl speed.
+So we can web scrap this site with no limitations.

 ## Web Scraping

 For this example, we will be looking at the website for the Big 10 Conference volleyball teams.
 Before we get started, we need to install all of the necessary packages to perform the web scraping.